Your social media profiles give friends, acquaintances and creepy internet strangers an idea of who you are.

 This tells Google not to associate your site with theirs, to make sure that their bad reputation isn’t affecting your own.

-First things first, though—let’s talk about how to find your backlink profile, analyze the backlinks you see there and take smart SEO action.
+Let’s talk about how to find your backlink profile, analyze the backlinks you see there and take smart SEO action.

 How to View Your Backlink Profile